tdpetrou/pandas_cub/README.md

 ### 19. Tab Completion for column names

 It is possible to get help completing column names when doing single-column selections.
-For instance, let's say had a column name called 'state' and began making a column selection with `df['s]`. iPython provides us a way to press tab here and get a dropdown list of all the column names beginning with 's'.
+For instance, let's say we had a column name called 'state' and began making a column selection with `df['s]`.
+If we press tab right here iPython can show us a dropdown list of all the column names beginning with 's'.

-We do this by returning the list of values we want to see from the `_ipython_key_completions_` method.
+We do this by returning the list of possible values we want to see from the `_ipython_key_completions_` method.
 Complete that method now.

 Run `test_tab_complete` to test.